Animal Skull Tattoos

 Other prominent meanings include protection, belonging, loyalty, guidance, and leadership.

-Therefore, the animals and birds are examples of knowledge and comfort, fearless in even its most fragile, undressed form (the skull).
+Therefore, the animals and birds are examples of knowledge and comfort, fearless in even their most fragile, undressed form (the skull).

 Consequently, tattoo designers and their clients have imagined (and re-imagined) the style of animal skull tattoos by incorporating different artistic styles and objects.